 No math teacher would try to teach math without using math terminology, right?
 So why don’t grammar teachers teach grammar vocabulary by using it right from the start?
 You’re not teaching little kids.
 Your students already have quite a few tools in their kit and can use what they already know about their own language when learning English.
 The thing is, they also need the words to TALK about learning English, especially grammar vocabulary words.
-And here’s a secret–if you aren’t teaching them because you don’t know them, learning them is going to make your life easier!
+And here’s a secret–if you aren’t teaching them because you don’t know them, learning them will make your life easier!

 This is such a common belief.
-Just because we never learned or don’t use in our day-to-day lives grammar terminology doesn’t mean it wouldn’t benefit our students.
-They might not know the corresponding terms in their language, but having words in common to discuss rules just makes sense.
+Just because we never learned grammar terminology or don’t use it in our day-to-day lives doesn’t mean it wouldn’t benefit our students.
+They might not know the corresponding terms in their language, but having words in common to discuss rules makes sense.
 Here’s the thing: your students aren’t learning English as babies.
 They’re full-grown adults, and adults have questions.

 Imagine quickly and concisely explaining a high-level grammar concept.

 If his previous teachers had been teaching him grammar vocabulary from the beginning, he’d have a structure in place to easily understand an explanation to answer his question of “Why is this sentence wrong?”
 Avoiding this type of situation is EASY when we take the time to lay a solid foundation before building the framework for a second floor.

+Rome wasn’t built in a day, but that’s why it lasted.
 I don’t have a quick solution for you.
-It IS going to take time and work, for both you and your students.
+It IS going to take time and work for both you and your students.
 Where do you start?
 Start with finding out what they do already know.
-Fill in any gaps they have from the absolute basics to the level of grammar they are currently learning.
-While doing so, you’ll likely also identify a lot of misconceptions and pave the way for some major Aha! moments.
-And yes, this is going to take time, but it’s going to set up the framework for faster and more accurate learning from now on.
+Fill in any gaps they have from the absolute basics to the grammar level they are currently learning.
+While doing so, you’ll likely also identify many misconceptions and pave the way for some major Aha! moments.
+And yes, this will take time, but it’s going to set up the framework for faster and more accurate learning from now on.

 What if you don’t understand all the terms?
 Well, this is your chance to get a step ahead of your students and STAY THERE.
-Start with a list of common grammar vocabulary terms and rate them from having confidence in being able to explain them to not having a clue what they are.
+Start with a list of common grammar vocabulary terms and rate them from having confidence in explaining them to not having a clue what they are.
 This will show you where YOU are and give you an idea of what you need to learn so you can teach your students.
 Then, have your students rate the same list of words.
 Now you’ll know where they stand and where you need to take them.